signal18/replication-manager/README.md

 ## Special Thanks

 Thanks to Markus Mäkelä from the MaxScale team for his code contributions, Willy Tarreau from HaProxy, The fantastic core team at MariaDB, Kristian Nielsen on the GTID and parallel replication feature.
 Claudio Nanni from MariaDB support on his effort to test SemiSync, All early adopters like Pierre Antoine from Kang, Nicolas Payart and Damien Mangin from CCM, Tistan Auriol from Bettr, Madan Sugumar and Sujatha Challagundla.
-Community members for inspiration or reviewing: Shlomi Noach for Arbitrator, Yoshinori Matsunobu, Johan Anderson from S9 Cluster Control.
+Community members for inspiration or reviewing: Shlomi Noach for Arbitrator, Yoshinori Matsunobu for MHA, Johan Anderson at S9 Cluster Control.

 ## License